-A file, say a power point presentation that you’ve created works flawlessly on your computer.
+A file, say a powerpoint presentation that you’ve created works flawlessly on your computer.
 The minute you open it elsewhere, glitches appear and your presentation starts looking strange or not function at all.
 Your nicely designed slide looks unintelligible, simply because the target computer doesn’t have the right font.

 In another scenario, the testing environment for an app that’s being developed may use Python 2.7, while Production uses Python 3 and the application may not exactly function the way it was originally planned.

-The above 2 examples denote scenarios which prevent software from running reliably when moved from one computing environment to another when the supporting software environment is not identical.
+The above 2 examples denote scenarios that prevent software from running reliably when moved from one computing environment to another when the supporting software environment is not identical.
 These can, in turn, cause big problems, requiring expensive delays and fixes.

 Is there a way to abstract away the differences in OS distributions and underlying infrastructure?
 The answer lies in using Containers.

-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies and ship it all out as one package from one computing environment to another.
-Containers isolate software from its surroundings, for example, differences between development and staging environments and help reduce conflicts between teams running different software on the same infrastructure.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package from one computing environment to another.
+Containers isolate software from its surroundings, for example, differences between development and staging environments, and help reduce conflicts between teams running different software on the same infrastructure.